ucdavisdatalab/Spatial_SQL/README.md

 ## Why do you want to learn to work with spatial databases and spatial SQL?
 * It's a good way to work with large amounts of data
-* Faster processing of data compared with working through a graphical user interface.
-* Typically faster to run a process in a spatial database than in a GIS program
+* Typically faster to run a process in a spatial database than in a desktop GIS program
 * Store lots of data (compare with shapefile's 70m row limit)
 * One database file stores many, many tables --> easier data management
 * Write a query instead of making a new file (no exporting of results to shapefile necessary!)